-- Consumer broadband products and solutions to customers using DOCSIS-based or DVB-RCS-based technology, - Mobile broadband products and systems for in-flight, maritime and ground mobile broadband applications, - Enterprise VSAT networks products and services, - Antenna systems for commercial and defense applications and customers, - Satellite networking systems design and technology development, and - MMIC design and development, with an emphasis in systems engineering of packaged components, specializing in high-frequency communication technology design and development.
+- Consumer broadband products and solutions to customers using DOCSIS-based or DVB-RCS-based technology, - Mobile broadband products and systems for in-flight, maritime and ground mobile broadband applications, - Enterprise VSAT networks products and services, - Antenna systems for commercial and defense applications and customers, - · Satellite networking systems design and technology development, and - MMIC design and development, with an emphasis in systems engineering of packaged components, specializing in high-frequency communication technology design and development.

-With expertise in commercial satellite network engineering, gateway construction, and remote terminal manufacturing for all types of interactive communications services, we believe we have the unique ability to take overall responsibility for designing, building, initially operating, and then handing over a fully operational, customized satellite network serving a variety of markets and applications.
+With expertise in commercial satellite network engineering, gateway construction, and remote terminal manufacturing for all types of interactive communications services, we believe we have the ability to take overall responsibility for designing, building, initially operating, and then handing over a fully operational, customized satellite network serving a variety of markets and applications.

-There are a number of large new business opportunities we are continuing to pursue in fiscal year 2006.
-In the government segment, the opportunities include domestic and international MIDS orders, new joint tactical radio system contracts, additional funding for current information assurance projects, new information assurance contracts using our HAIPIS technology, a new simulation order for the Joint Strike Fighter, and orders for our new KG-250 product.
+There are a number of large new business opportunities we are pursuing in fiscal year 2006.
+In the government segment, the opportunities include domestic and international MIDS orders, new joint tactical radio system contracts, additional funding for current information assurance projects, new information assurance contracts using our HAIPIS technology, and orders for our new KG-250 product.
 In our commercial segment, the opportunities include new production orders for consumer and mobile broadband systems, further penetration in the North American consumer and enterprise VSAT market and new antenna systems programs.
-The timing of these orders is not entirely predictable, so our new business awards and revenue outlook may vary somewhat from quarter-to-quarter or even year-to-year.
+The timing of these orders is not entirely predictable, so our new business awards and revenue outlook will vary somewhat from quarter-to-quarter or even year-to-year.